moose46/racing/readme.md

 ## 9/10/2024 on red-barn changed database connections to mssql pip install mssql-django, modified settings.py

 ## Added practice postion to the race results table

+## 9/23/2024 Added reload to the Race table, when checked it will load, or reload race results for that race